diegozea/BioSeq.jl/doc/Reference.md

 Functions for Alphabets
 -----------------------

+`Alphabet` is an especializated type for Alphabets of `AminoAcid` or `Nucleotide` Can be created using the `alphabet` function:

+	alphabet{T<:BioUnit}(seq::Vector{T},case_sensitive::Bool)

+For example, the aminolookup's alphabet of Octave and MATLAB can be created as:

+	aminolookup = alphabet(aa"ARNDCQEGHILKMFPSTWYVBZX*-",false)

-You can create an alphabet as an IntSet, Set or Dict.
+Depend on tyour needs, you can create an alphabet as an IntSet, Set or Dict too.
-IntSet is the most efficient.

-	in{T}(s::AbstractArray{T},y::Union(IntSet,Set,Associative))
+Look at the end for Alphabets defined on on BioSeq.jl

+	isin{T}(s::AbstractArray{T},y::Union(IntSet,Set,Associative))

-Test for characters on an alphabet
+Test for characters on an alphabet (`in`in previous version)

 	check{T}(s::AbstractArray{T},y::Union(IntSet,Set,Associative))

-Check for characters on an alphabet
+Check for characters on an alphabet  (returns `Bool`)

 	swap{T,Tk,Tv}(s::AbstractArray{T},y::Dict{Tk,Tv})
 	swap!{T<:Number}(s::AbstractArray{T},y::Dict{T,T})